qatrackplus/qatrackplus/docs/admin/qa/tests.rst

 Similar to calculated tests, as of version 0.3.1, you can now use the calculation procedure field to set an initial default value for a test that can be overridden by the user.
-When performing a test list, after the initial page load, a call will be made to the server to evaluate the default value scripts for tests with calculation procedures defined.

 For example, to set an initial value for a Simple Numerical test you could use a simple calculation procedure like: